 HOW should this medicine be used?

 Swallow capsules whole with a glass of water; do not chew or crush them.
-If you unable to swallow the capsules whole, you can open the capsule(s) and mix the contents with soft food or liquid using an oral syringe.
-Odevixibat pellets should be taken with soft foods or liquid using an oral syringe.
+If you are unable to swallow the capsules whole, you can open the capsule(s) and mix the contents with soft food or liquid.

-If you are taking the pellets or the contents of the capsules with soft food, place up to 2 tablespoons (30 mL) of soft food such as apple sauce, oatmeal, banana or carrot puree, or chocolate or rice pudding in a bowl; keep food at or below room temperature.
-Open the capsules or shell(s) containing the pellets and empty the entire contents into the bowl of soft food.
+If you are taking the pellets or the contents of the capsules with soft food, place up to 2 tablespoons (30 mL) of soft food such as apple sauce, oatmeal, banana or carrot puree, or chocolate or rice pudding in a bowl.
+Keep food at or below room temperature.
+Open the capsules or shell(s) containing the pellets and empty the entire contents into the bowl.
 Tap the shell(s) to ensure that all of the medication is in the food.
-Gently mix the food to disperse the medication and take the mixture immediately.
+Gently mix the food to disperse the medication.
+Take the mixture immediately.
 Follow the dose by drinking water, baby formula, or breast milk.
 Do not store the mixture for future use.

-If you are mixing the pellets or the contents of the capsule(s) with a liquid to use with an oral syringe, open the capsule(s) or shell(s) containing the pellets and empty the entire contents into an empty small cup, add 1 teaspoon (5 mL) of a liquid such as water, baby formula or breast milk, and allow the pellets to sit in the liquid for about 5 minutes.
+If you are mixing the pellets or the contents of the capsule(s) with a liquid, open the capsule(s) or shell(s) containing the pellets and empty the entire contents into an empty small cup.
+Add 1 teaspoon (5 mL) of a liquid such as water, baby formula or breast milk.
+Allow the pellets to sit in the liquid for about 5 minutes.
 The pellets will not dissolve.
-Place the tip of the syringe into the dosing cup, pull the plunger up to withdraw the mixture into the syringe and gently push the plunger down to push the mixture back into the cup.
+Using an oral syringe, place the tip of the syringe into the dosing cup.
+Pull the plunger up to withdraw the mixture into the syringe and gently push the plunger down to push the mixture back into the cup.
 Repeat this 2 or 3 times to make sure the pellets are mixed well.
-Withdraw the mixture into the syringe and slowly squirt the medication directly into your mouth or your child's mouth and toward the inside of their cheek.
-Slowly push the plunger all the way in to give the entire dose.
-Make sure the child has time to swallow the medication.
+Withdraw the mixture into the syringe and slowly squirt the medication directly into the mouth, towards the inside of their cheek and swallow.
 Follow the dose by drinking water, baby formula, or breast milk.
 Do not store the mixture for future use.

 If you are taking odevixibat for PFIC, your doctor may increase your dose if your symptoms do not improve after 3 months of treatment.